Our Verdict

 Sound Quality

 For fun, high-quality sound at a budget price, the SonoFlow is the ticket.
-We enjoyed the way the sound mix is sculpted, with the lows and highs pushed to center stage for a pleasing, punchy persona across any genre.
-Its powerful 40-millimeter dynamic drivers rally across all volume levels without becoming too boomy or shouty, even when cranked to the max.
+We enjoyed the way the sound mix is sculpted, with the lows and highs pushed to center stage, creating a pleasing, punchy persona that works across any genre.
+Its powerful 40-millimeter dynamic drivers deliver a balanced sound across all volume levels without becoming too boomy or shouty, even when cranked to the max.
 You'll hear finer details and feel more immersed with some ultra-premium headsets, but for the price point, the SonoFlow stands out, with great sound quality that rivals many higher-cost models.

 With a sound profile expertly tuned by Grammy Award-winning sound engineer Luca Bignardi, you know it's good.
 The bass has a pleasing warmth and distinctive (albeit slightly undetailed) presence in thumpy Hip-Hop tracks like “Dis Generation” by A Tribe Called Quest and in smoky Regional Mexican instrumentals like “Lejos (En Vivo)” by Marca MP.

 Unfortunately, the mids don't get the same princess treatment as the lows and sound somewhat underemphasized.
 However, vocals and guitars still sound clean and textured, adequate for singer-songwriter and indie rock artists like Widowspeak, Maya Delilah, and Taylor Swift.
 The highs are dialed up just enough to add excitement to the mix without becoming harsh or tinny, though we wish there was a little more vibrancy at the higher end of the spectrum to fully enjoy all the details.
-Many testers say, “Most people would be stoked with this blend.”
+We think most people will be stoked with this blend.

 Soundstage